top of page

 • Graduate certificates in taxation or auditing

 Not all states follow this framework, however.
-Some states allow licensure before reaching 150 hours, while others require specific accounting, business, or ethics coursework.
-Double check your state’s CPA licensing requirements in step 1.
+Some states allow licensure before reaching 150 hours, while others require specific accounting, business, ethics, or management accounting coursework.
+Double -check your state’s CPA licensing requirements in step 1, paying close attention to educational requirements such as minimum accounting courses, business courses, or ethics hours.

 To further complicate matters, a new path to licensure has been announced, but it is up to each state whether this path is adopted.